-At this point I was getting dangerously late.
-I drove along the Embarcadero without any plans for stopping, but while passing under the Bay Bridge I saw a vacant parking spot and could not resist the urge to stop and take a couple of shots around the bridge.
+At this point, I was getting dangerously late.
+I drove along the Embarcadero without any plans for stopping, but while passing under the Bay Bridge, I saw a vacant parking spot and could not resist the urge to stop and take a couple of shots around the bridge.

 And that was it.
-The most eventful two hours of my photography life was over.
+The most eventful two hours of my photography life were over.
 I barely made it to my flight and spent the entire flight home sorting and tagging the new images in Lightroom.